masoncfrancis/personal-attendance-record/README.md

 While Windows binaries are available, I haven't tested them and they are not officially supported.
 If you are feeling adventurous, you can try downloading the appropriate binary for your architecture from the Releases page and using it as you please.
 Let me know if you run into any issues.

-#### Virus warning??

-Go programs are stuctured differently than a lot of other programs out there.
-Some antivirus software may flag the binaries as suspicious because they are not signed.
-If you run into this issue, you can try adding an exception for the binary in your antivirus software.
-Or, if you're worried, feel free to build the program from source yourself.

 #### Building from source